 2. Categorize Your Business

 Next, it’s time to classify your business.
-While you likely already know what you do, now is the time to get granular with it.
+While you already know what you do, now is the time to get granular with it.
 What makes your company unique?
 What do people get from you that they don’t get working with your competition?
+What sets you apart?

 When you categorize your company according to these questions, you make it easier for customers to find you.
 You also make it simpler to target your marketing strategy down the road.

 While some founders prefer to spend as little time as possible thinking about their competitors, it’s essential for developing a comprehensive small business marketing strategy.
 To be successful on the web, you need to fill the niches your competitors aren’t (and probably some they are – just do it better).